 The most popular beauty product(s) and brand(s) in your country right now:

 K-beauty is still popular in Dubai, and I see more and more people gravitating to natural and organic skincare as well.
-Long-wearing matte lipsticks are popular, and probably the most popular beauty product is highlighter.
-(Fenty Killawatt Highlighter sold out!)
+Long-wearing matte lipsticks are popular, and probably the most popular beauty product is a highlighter.

 The most popular beauty trends in your country right now: